marcostolosa/Awesome-RedTeam-Cheatsheet/evasion/Case Study/EMOTET PPID Spoofing using COM API for WMI.md

 CoSetProxyBlanket(pSvc, RPC_C_AUTHN_WINNT, RPC_C_AUTHN_NONE, NULL, RPC_C_AUTHN_LEVEL_CALL, RPC_C_IMP_LEVEL_IMPERSONATE, NULL, EOAC_NONE);
 ```

-After that we can Access to the Class and Specify a Method
+After that we can Access to the Class and Specify a Method, we'll need to use IWbemServices pointer to make requests to WMI and access to Specific Instances of the class using `SpawnInstance()`

 ```cpp
 BSTR ClassName = SysAllocString(L"Win32_Process");